smetj/nscaweb/README.rst

 The authentication happens by submitting a login and password form field.
 You must have at least 1 entry here.

-**Warning: Each NSCAweb installation comes with the default username "default" and password "changeme".
-CHANGE IT!.**
+**Warning**: Each NSCAweb installation comes with the default username "default" and password "changeme".
+CHANGE IT!.

 Sending data to NSCAweb